BruceJohnJennerLawso/scrap/README.md

 (((game)team)league) which can then output more complex stats for the data at each level.
-Stats are loaded in layers (I, II, III, ...) in order to allow for stats that rely on one another (AWQI (Tier II) relying on points and goals (Tier I), and MaAWQI (Tier III) relying on AWQI (Tier II)) The functions for this part of the analysis are about 40% ish done right now
+Stats are loaded in layers (I, II, III, ...) in order to allow for stats that rely on one another (AWQI (Tier II) relying on points and goals (Tier I), and MaAWQI (Tier III) relying on AWQI (Tier II))